Yao Mugen

 Yao Mugen (姚木根 (Yáo Mùgēn); born November 1957) is a former Chinese politician from Jiangxi province.
 He served as Vice-Governor of Jiangxi from 2011 to 2014, and prior to that Chairman of the Jiangxi Development and Reform Commission, a provincial body with broad powers over the economy.
-He was removed from his posts and investigated by the Communist Party's anti-graft agency in March 2014.
+He was removed from his posts and investigated by the Central Commission for Discipline Inspection in March 2014.